-As 2017 winds down to a close, having a disaster recovery and backup plan for your small business should be top of mind for 2018.
-Many organizations experienced cybersecurity attacks in 2017 that shut their business down for a period of time.
+As 2022 winds down, having a disaster recovery and backup plan for your small business should be top of mind for 2023.
+Many small and medium-sized organizations experienced cybersecurity attacks in 2022 that shut their business down for some time.
 Regardless of how long that period of time was, the reality is that those businesses lost revenue, and their brand image was impacted as a result.

 2 Main Reasons Why Having a Backup Plan for Your Small Business is Critical

 Data and Disaster Recovery aren’t typically synonymous with Sales, but they aren’t as far apart as you’d think.
 Having a Disaster Recovery/backup plan in place for your small business is an essential facet of good customer service, which is a central tenet of Sales.

 Below we discuss the two main areas of customer service that can negatively impact your sales and your company as a whole if a disaster recovery/backup plan is not in place.

 It doesn’t matter whether it’s a regular day or one where you’re in crisis mode; either way, you need to be able to take care of your customers – or your competitors will.
 Even if you have the most outstanding sales rep ever working for your company, they can’t make any sales if the business has been taken offline by an event, whether from hackers or a natural disaster.

 By having a backup plan for your small business, you can ensure that your business will continue to function with minimal interruptions, something that is key for continued Sales success.